 WAX is a 5-minute walk from Westham Tube and DLR and has free on-site parking.
 Facilities include a massive kitchen/lounge area.

 The studio is based around a Protools 12 / Ableton 10 setup with plugins from Slate Digital, Softube, Sound Toys, Arturia and more.
 Monitoring involves Focal Twin Be’s + Subs, Avantone mix cubes and outboard including Classic API / 500 Series and late 70’s Telefunken / LAWO Pre’s.
 A Danemann upright piano, ’74 Fender Rhodes, a Korg Minilogue and a late 70’s Premier 5 pcs drum kit are available for use.

 Past clients include: Omar Lye-Fook MBE, Andrew Roachford, Kwabs, Jordan Rakei, Sugar Hill Gang, Blue Lab Beats, Rejjie Snow, Barns Courtney, Too Many T’s, Eneek, Rumours, Google, Good Foot, Xantone Blacq, Swing Out Sister plus hundreds more

-Prices include producer/engineer and range from £15-£50 per hour dependent on the length of session and technical requirements.
-Package deals available.
+Prices include producer/engineer and range from £15-£50 per hour dependent on the length of the session and technical requirements.
+Package deals are available.
 Prices are not subject to VAT.